Skip to main content

 Assistance with out-of-pocket costs

-Charitable organizations may be able to provide financial assistance if your patients have commercial insurance or governmental insurance, including Medicare and Medicaid.
+Charitable organizations may be able to provide financial assistance if your patients have commercial insurance or government insurance, including Medicare and Medicaid.

-Your patient can contact these independent foundations directly, or a CIMERLI Solutions™ patient access specialist can help determine if they are eligible at 1-844-483-3692.
+Your patient can contact these independent foundations directly or a Sandoz One Source® specialist can help determine if they are eligible at 1-844-4SANDOZ (1-844-472-6369).

 ‖Independent foundations have their own rules for eligibility.
-Coherus Biosciences has no involvement or influence in independent foundation decision-making or eligibility criteria.
+Sandoz has no involvement or influence in independent foundation decision-making or eligibility criteria.

 Important Safety Information